-Perhaps there is no connection between the responses and the choices that would be made in real life.
-However, if there is no connection, does not that mean that what a student learns in economics will have no influence on his behavior and we should be revising our curriculum?
-Overall, I am left with the impression that in the best case, the formal exercises we assign to our students make the study of economics less interesting; in the worst case, they contribute to shaping a rather unpleasant "economic man."
+But, perhaps there is no connection between the responses and the choices that would be made in real life.
+However if there is no connection, does that mean that what a student learns in economics will have no influence on his behavior and we should be revising our curriculum?
+Overall, I am left with the impression that in the best case the formal exercises we assign to our students make the study of economics less interesting; in the worst case, they contribute to the shaping of a rather unpleasant "economic man".